Viraj97-SL/AI-ML-DS-Learning-Hub/README.md

 The internet is full of scattered tutorials.
 This repo is different:

-- **Structured pathways** — not random links, but a curated journey from beginner to expert
+- **Structured pathways** - not random links, but a curated journey from beginner to expert
-- **Role-specific** — tailored tracks for 3 distinct, high-demand careers
+- **Role-specific** - tailored tracks for 3 distinct, high-demand careers
-- **Hands-on first** — learn by building real projects, not just watching videos
+- **Hands-on first** - learn by building real projects, not just watching videos
-- **Industry-aligned** — skills and stacks that companies actually hire for (2024-2025)
+- **Industry-aligned** - skills and stacks that companies actually hire for (2025-2026)
-- **Free** — 95% of resources linked are free or open-source
+- **Free** - 95% of resources linked are free or open-source
+- **Autonomously Updated** - Managed by AI to ensure the content never goes stale

 ---